flutterbyImdad/todo_App/README.md

 - Add new tasks using the floating action button (FAB).
 - Mark tasks as done by tapping on them.
 - Delete tasks by tapping on the delete icon at the end of each task card.
-- View task details, including the task text and date.

 Futher work that is